rtgarden/minecraftacademy/farming/farms.md

 (source wild pumpkins found in several biomes, seeds in chests)

+pumkins crafted with sugar and egg make an edible pie

 seeds are crafted on a grid

 pumkins are best harvested with an ax

 pistons can be used to harvest pumpkins and push them into hoppers

+pumpkins crafted with torches make jackolanterns a unique lighting source

+which is itself a building block, and can illuminate underwater.

+a pumpkin can be worn as a helmet that protects agains endermen

 melon farm
 ===========